I know you’re here.

 I thought I had it all, being a young research fellow, preparing for graduate programs to be a psychologist myself.
 I was so ready to conquer and help others that struggle with mental illness, including YOU.
 But you – Depression changed my life forever.

 You came up to surface, as my OCD symptoms have gotten worse.
-When things started to go out of my will, you started to tell me all these lies about myself that wasn’t true.
+When things started to go out of my will, you started to tell me all these lies about myself that weren’t true.

-You told me that I am not good enough, and I am a failure for not meeting the expectation of others.
+You told me that I am not good enough and I am a failure for not meeting the expectation of others.
 You made me suicidal, not living my life to the fullest extent that I was capable of.
 You showed me what it meant to be hopeless, not being able to laugh or smile for weeks.

 So many people thought I was just stressed and sad.
 They denied your existence in my life.
 You made me put on a mask in front of others, pretending like everything was okay when it wasn’t.